docker/docs/engine/security/trust/content_trust.md

 ## Client Enforcement with Docker Content Trust

-> Note this is supported on Docker CE and Enterprise Engine newer than 17.03
+> Note this is supported on Docker Community and Enterprise Engines newer than
+> 17.03.

 Currently, content trust is disabled by default in the Docker Client.
 To enable it, set the `DOCKER_CONTENT_TRUST` environment variable to `1`.
-This prevents Users from working with tagged images unless they contain a signature.
+This prevents users from working with tagged images unless they contain a signature.

 When DCT is enabled in the Docker client, `docker` CLI commands that operate on tagged images must either have content signatures or explicit content hashes.